"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 …just because DRUG HOTEL is a movie on a tight budget…

-like the ones you so often see in low-budget movies (and you feel rotten for having wasted your precious time watching that drivel…)
+…like the ones you so often see in low-budget movies (and you feel empty inside for having wasted your precious time watching that drivel…)

-Because the actors we’re getting on DRUG HOTEL… have YEARS of paid theatre experience… in front of paying audiences!
+Because the actors I'm getting on DRUG HOTEL… have YEARS of paid theatre experience… in front of paying audiences!

 You see, the script of DRUG HOTEL is so much better than the garbage they’re being offered to play on Greek TV…